nose-devs/nose2/docs/plugins.rst

 ==============================

 These plugins are loaded by default.
-To exclude one of these plugins from loading, add the plugin's module name to the ``exclude-plugins`` list in a config file's ``[unittest]`` section, or pass the plugin module with the ``--exclude-plugin`` argument on the command line.
+To exclude one of these plugins from loading, add the plugin's fully qualified module name to the ``exclude-plugins`` list in a config file's ``[unittest]`` section, or pass the plugin module with the ``--exclude-plugin`` argument on the command line.
 You can also pass plugin module names to exclude to a :class:`nose2.main.PluggableTestProgram` using the ``excludePlugins`` keyword argument.